Top things to do in Florence, Italy

 We both decided that you need more than one visit to really get it all in.
 If you are in town for just a few days, you may want to only hit the highlights, most of which are on the second floor.
 Check out our blog post on the Uffizi for more information.
 Do make sure you see the Birth of Venus.
 It is stunning.

-As you enter the centre of Florence, you can’t help but notice the cathedral of Santa Maria del Fiore better known as The Duomo or the Florence Cathedral.
-The Polychrome marble and gothic facade is like nothing you have ever seen before.
+As you enter the centre of Florence, you can’t help but notice the cathedral of Santa Maria del Fiore, better known as The Duomo or the Florence Cathedral.
+The Polychrome marble and Gothic facade is like nothing you have ever seen before.
 You can imagine our surprise and wonder as we happened to stand in front of it on our long walk to our Air B&B. If Florence is this enchanting everywhere, we are in for a treat.

-Get Your tickets early
+Get your tickets early

 Inside the Cathedral

 When you first enter the church, you are ushered to the crypt underneath first.
-This area was once the cathedral of Santa Reparata and you can explore the ruins including incredible tile work and graves of monks from the 1300’s.
+This area was once the cathedral of Santa Reparata, and you can explore the ruins, including incredible tile work and graves of monks from the 1300s.

 Inside the sanctuary, the light is a bit dim.
 We were taken in by the vastness of the church.
 Brunelleschi’s dome is the main attraction, as it should be.
-You can climb the 463 steps to the top of the dome and see it close up as well as a beautiful view of Florence.
+You can climb the 463 steps to the top of the dome and see it close up, as well as a beautiful view of Florence.
 It takes about an hour to do this.
-We also opted to NOT do this, but that’s because we wanted to save our energy for other adventures.
+We also opted not to do this, but that’s because we wanted to save our energy for other adventures.

 The Baptistry right outside the Duomo is also a beautiful building full of amazing frescoes.
 It is a very quick visit inside since it is small.
-While we were there, they were renovating the ceiling so we were unable to see the frescoes but the building was amazing nonetheless.
+While we were there, they were renovating the ceiling, so we were unable to see the frescoes, but the building was amazing nonetheless.

 The Duomo